Cross-Origin Resource Sharing (CORS) – Overview

 Access-Control-Allow-Credentials

-This header indicates whether the response to the request can be exposed when the request’s credentials mode is include.
+Indicates whether the response can be exposed when the request’s credentials mode is include.

-true, theAccess-Control-Allow-Originheader must specify an explicit origin, not a wildcard (*).
+true, theAccess-Control-Allow-Originheader must specify an explicit origin, not*.

 ⚠️ Important:

-Access-Control-Allow-Origin: *cannot be used withAccess-Control-Allow-Credentials: true— browsers will block it.
+Access-Control-Allow-Origin: *cannot be used withAccess-Control-Allow-Credentials: true— browsers will block the request.

 CORS Misconfiguration Risks